The Appalachian State University campus is currently operating under SPECIAL conditions.

 The university remains open, with emergency management protocols activated and operational modifications and precautions in place to support social distancing.
 In-person instruction has transitioned to a system of alternative course delivery.
 View the latest information on the App State Coronavirus Information website.
 Read the latest update posted 3/30/2020 at 5:31 p.m.

 Read the Student Affairs Covid-19 Response.
 Updated March 31, 2020 at 9:20 a.m.

 Alternative Service Experience: Local

-ASE Local allows students to visit and impact local communities in a one-day service program.
-Local ASEs have all of the major components of an ASE including social issue education, service and reflection packed into a one-day experience.
+Local ASEs allows students to visit and impact local communities in a one or two day service program.
+They have all of the major components of an ASE including social issue education, service and reflection packed into a shorter experience.

 *Appalachian State University reserves the right to cancel or alter the program format or to change costs in case of conditions beyond the University’s control.